Exemplar-Free Continual Learning for State Space Models: Proposed Method

 \end{lemma}

-The form $\mA^\top \mG \mA' = \mG - \mC^\top \mC'$ is an instance of the Sylvester problem and can be solved, for example, with the Bartels–Stewart algorithm~\cite{bartels1972solution} to obtain $\mG$.
+The form $\mA^\top \mG \mA' = \mG - \mC^\top \mC'$ is an instance of the Sylvester problem and can be solved, for example, with the Bartels-Stewart algorithm~\cite{bartels1972solution}.
 However, the computational complexity of solving the Sylvester algorithm is $\mathcal{O}(n^3)$, which is computationally expensive as $n$ grows larger.
-As pointed out in Remark \ref{rem:A_diaogonal}, for structured SSMs (\eg, when $\mA$ is diagonal), we instead take advantage of the structure to reduce the computational complexity of $\mG$. \begin{lemma} Define $\mA_{\text{diag}}, \mA'_{\text{diag}} \in \mathbb{R}^{n \times 1}$, as diagonal elements of $\mA, \mA'$.
+As pointed out in \textsection\ref{sec:ssm}, for structured SSMs (\eg, when $\mA$ is diagonal), we take advantage of the structure to reduce the computational complexity of $\mG$. \begin{lemma} Define $\mA_{\text{diag}}, \mA'_{\text{diag}} \in \mathbb{R}^{n \times 1}$, as diagonal elements of $\mA, \mA'$.
 The Sylvester equation in \Cref{eqn:sylv_O_inf} can be written as:

 Hence, $\mG$ can be computed as: